MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-model/overview.md

 ---
-title: Common Data Model Overview | Microsoft Docs
+title: Common Data Model overview | Microsoft Docs
 description: Learn how the common data model connects the Common Data Service for Apps with the Common Data Service for Analytics.
 services: ''
 suite: powerapps